asahala/BabyLemmatizer/README.md

 ![alt text](https://www.mv.helsinki.fi/home/asahala/img/lemmatizer2.png)

+**2024-06-06: there's a weird randomly occurring bug that can cause post-processed results to be significantly force than the neural net output.
+I'm currently fixing this issue.
+It's useful to compare a few first lines of output_nn and output_pp CoNLL-U files before taking the _pp file as better for granted.**

 # BabyLemmatizer 2.1
 State-of-the-art neural part-of-speech-tagger and lemmatizer finetuned for Cuneiform languages such as Akkadian, Sumerian and Urartian.
 BabyLemmatizer models also exist for other ancient languages such as Ancient Greek.